xuyiyang0409/docs/Becoming_Core_Dev/Becoming_Core_Dev_v1.3.0.md

 You will be added on the corresponding GitHub repository as a `collaborator`.
 This means that you are granted `commit` privileges to the repositories of the project.
 You will also be able to approve or reject all Pull Requests to this repository.

-You should also continue to submit your own changes through pull requests as if you weren’t a core developer to benefit from various things such as automatic integration testing, but you can accept your own pull requests if you feel comfortable doing so.

 #### Monitoring Merges

 Core developers are able to approve or reject changes to the repository, they are also able to request that even already merged changes be escalated to NEO developers for further discussion, and potentially even be reverted prior to release.

 #### Issue Tracker

-You would be able to manage the `issues` tab on the GitHub repository, including assigning issues to different categories and closing them.
+You would be able to manage the `issues` tab on the GitHub repository, including opening and closing issues, and assigning issues to different categories and closing them.